mikk5394/BattlegroundStatsTracker/README.md

 Pictures:
 https://imgur.com/a/IKRxBPx

-download the .exe file from here https://github.com/mikk5394/BattlegroundStatsTracker/blob/master/dist/BGTracker.exe and run it
+download the BGTracker.exe file from here https://github.com/mikk5394/BattlegroundStatsTracker/blob/master/dist/BGTracker.exe and run it to use the program